callstack/react-native-testing-library/website/docs/UserEvent.md

 This helper simulates user scrolling a host `ScrollView` element.

 This function supports only host `ScrollView` elements, passing other element types will result in error.
 Note that `FlatList` is accepted as it renders to a host `ScrolLView` element, however in the current iteration we focus only on base `ScrollView` only features.

+If you want to simulate scrolling a `FlatList` or any other `VirtualizedList`, you should also pass `contentSize` and `layoutMeasurement` options, to run underlying logic that updates the currently visible window.

 Scroll interaction should match `ScrollView` element direction.
 For vertical scroll view (default or explicit `horizontal={false}`) you should pass only `y` (and optionally also `momentumY`) option, for horizontal scroll view (`horizontal={true}`) you should pass only `x` (and optionally `momentumX`) option.